 - Defined organizational structure to ensure the network’s work is coordinated.

 A volunteer advisory board serves to guide Project 17.
-This board is comprised of a people from a variety of sectors in the region who represent the interests of that sector and two at-large members from the region.
-These board members take their responsibility seriously and work to ensure that the most pressing needs of the region are addressed.
-The Project 17 Executive Director serves as an ex-officio member of this board.
+This board is comprised of a people from a variety of sectors throughout the region who represent the interests of that sector and two at-large members from the region.
+These board members take their responsibility seriously and work to ensure that the most pressing needs of the region are brought to the forefront and works to be addressed.